1. What are the EEA and Norway Grants?

-6. Is it necessary to submit the project in partnership with institutions from the donor state?
+7. Is it necessary that the project is submitted in partnership with institutions from the donor country?

-8. Why do countries of the European Free Trade Association (EFTA) contribute financially to the Czech Republic and other European countries?
+8. Why do European Free Trade Association (EFTA) countries contribute financially to the Czech Republic and other European countries?

-Countries of the European Free Trade Association (EFTA), namely Liechtenstein, Iceland and especially Norway, have so-called "affiliated" relation with the European Union (EU) through the European Economic Area (EEA) Agreement and other treaties.
-In practice it means that these countries are not EU Member States but have access to the single European market, basically applying them to the four fundamental freedoms of the EU (free movement of goods, persons, services and capital).
-At the same time these countries preserve the right to protect their own interests, it means to adopt only specific parts of EU legislation into its legal systems.
-For this specific relationship with the EU and on the basis of contracting agreements with the EU, these countries in a long-term basis contribute to the EEA Financial Mechanism (the so-called EEA Grants) and to the separate Norwegian Financial Mechanism (the so-called Norway Grants) currently used by 15 EU Member States from Central, Eastern and Southern Europe.
+The European Free Trade Association (EFTA) countries, namely Liechtenstein, Iceland and especially Norway, have an associated relationship with the European Union (EU) through the European Economic Area (EEA) Agreement and other treaties.
+In practice, this means that these countries are not EU member states, but have access to the European single market, essentially applying the EU's four fundamental freedoms (free movement of goods, persons, services and capital).
+At the same time, however, these countries reserve the right to protect their own interests, i.e. to adopt only limited parts of EU legislation into their legal systems.
+In return for this specific relationship with the EU and on the basis of contractual agreements with the EU, these countries have long contributed to the EEA Financial Mechanism (the so-called EEA Grants) and the separate Norwegian Financial Mechanism (the so-called Norway Grants), which are now used by a total of 15 EU Member States from Central, Eastern and Southern Europe.

 9. Have any measures been taken as a result of the Covid 19 pandemic?